 The FixUS Nationwide Roadshow & Listening Tour is engaging numerous local audiences around the country and is getting input from Americans on what is causing the growing division and what can be done to fix it.
-Roadshow.
+Check out more on our Roadshow.

 There is much you can do to get involved and help this movement.
 Use our checklist with steps to get started.
 Take Action.

 Read articles by and about FixUS.
 FixUS in the News.

 FixUS is a group of Americans united in shared concern over the divided state of our country.
 We believe that healing these divisions is our highest national priority, and essential to preparing our nation to face the defining challenges of the 21st century.

 The American experiment is among the most remarkable and improbable achievements in human history.
 Yet today that experiment may be at risk.
 Our political leaders are neither willing nor able to achieve compromise on a range of pressing issues.
 Washington is focused on short-term fixes instead of long-term solutions, and both parties put partisanship over progress.
 Incivility has come to rule our political discourse, inside Washington and across the country.